johanneskopton/stif/README.md

-# Occurence
+# Minkowski

-Predicting the probability of species occurences based on presence/absence-data using space-time regression kriging using numpy and numba.
+Predicting spatio-temporally distributed variables using space-time regression kriging using numpy and numba.

 ## Installation